shirazlinux/free-software-philosophy/content/learn/copyleft.md

 the software.
-For example, the weak copyleft [Mozilla Public License][MPL] is *file-based*, such that the copyleft clause covers individual source code files, and not the project as a whole: you can drop one of these files into any project without having to relicense the larger project, so long as you re-publish any changes to those specific files.
+For example, the weak copyleft [Mozilla Public License][MPL] is *file-based*, such that the copyleft clause covers individual source code files, and not the project as a whole: you can drop one of these files into any project without having to relicense the larger project, so long as you distribute any changes to those specific files under the same license terms.

 [MPL]: https://www.mozilla.org/en-US/MPL/2.0/